ChrSchu90/CryptomatorVaultSync/README.md

 ### `RSYNC_DELETE`

 Only enable `RSYNC_DELETE=true` if `/sync` is the authoritative source.

-When enabled, files that no longer exist in `/sync` will also be deleted from the decrypted vault view during sync.
-This deletion is then written into the encrypted Cryptomator vault.
+When enabled, files that no longer exist in `/sync` will also be deleted from the vault during sync.

 Before enabling this option for the first time, run with `DRY_RUN=true` and review the rsync output.